atomcorp/themes/README.md

 Ideally for the ecosystem new themes should be proposed to [iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes) (where most of these themes come from), then everyone can benefit.

 If not, new themes can be add added with a pull request.
 Just add them to the list in `src/custom-colour-schemes.json`.
 You shouldn't need to run anything.
+If you'd like to receive credit, or know who should, please add it to this README when submitting.

 ## Credits